HELOC vs Cash-Out Refinance: Which One is Better in 4 Situations

 First, some definitions:

 HELOC: Home Equity Line of Credit.
-A variable-rate credit line that sits on top of your existing first mortgage.
+A variable-rate credit line that works similarly to a credit card and sits in second position behind your existing first mortgage.

-Cash-out refinance: You open a bigger mortgage than you owe.
-It pays off your existing loan and you get the difference in cash.
+Cash-out refinance: You take out a bigger mortgage than what you owe.
+A cash-out refi pays off your existing loan and you get the difference in cash.

-Which one you choose depends on your situation.
+Which one you choose depends on your situation and financial goals.

 Rules of thumb:

-A third option -- the home equity loan -- is a hybrid of the two.
-It's a fixed loan that doesn't affect your existing first mortgage.
+A third option — a home equity loan — is a fixed-rate, lump-sum second mortgage loan that doesn't affect your existing first mortgage.

 HELOC Advantages